Next-to-leading order in the large $N$ expansion of the multi-orientable random tensor model: Perspectives --- towards a double-scaling limit

 \section{Perspectives --- towards a double-scaling limit}

-This paper analyses in detail the next-to-leading order in the large $N$ expansion of multi-orientable IID random tensor models.
+This paper analyses in detail the next-to-leading order in the large $N$ expansion of multi-orientable random tensor models.
 It thus represents the first step towards the implementation of a double-scaling limit for the multi-orientable model.
-It appears to us to that the most important perspective for our study is thus the implementation of such a double-scaling limit appropriated for the MO IID\ tensor model.
+It appears to us that the most important perspective for our study is thus the implementation of such a double-scaling limit appropriate for the model.

 Let us recall here that the celebrated double-scaling limit of matrix models consists of taking, in a correlated way, the double limit $N\to\infty$ and $\lambda\to\lambda_c$ (where $\lambda_c$ is some critical value of the coupling constant).
 This allows for non-vanishing genus topologies to count.
-Switching to a gravitational interpretation (where the two constants of the model are related to Newton constant and to the cosmological constant), the large-$N$ limit corresponds to the vanishing limit of Newton constant, while the limit $\lambda\to\lambda_c$ corresponds to the large volume limit.
-The double scaling limit mechanism allows to access the regime of finite (non-vanishing) Newton constant (we refer the interested reader to \cite{double-matrix} or, for a general review on matrix models, to \cite{DGZ}).
+Switching to a gravitational interpretation \`a la random dynamical triangulations, where the two constants of the model are related to Newton constant and to the cosmological constant, the large-$N$ limit corresponds to the vanishing limit of Newton constant, while the limit $\lambda\to\lambda_c$ corresponds to the large volume limit.
+Thus, for matrix models, the double scaling limit mechanism allows to access the regime of finite (non-vanishing) Newton constant.
+(We refer the interested reader to \cite{double-matrix} or, for a general review on matrix models, to \cite{DGZ}.)
+For tensor models, it is clear that some sort of multiple-scaling limit is necessary to access this regime, but the double-scaling limit only picks up specific contributions at each order of the 1/N expansion, and its physical interpretation has not yet been fully clarified.